karlotness/adrt/joss/paper.md

 only publicly available, open source implementation packaged for general use.
 This implementation provides a testbed for studying the ADRT, including routines exposing the progress of internal iterations.
-This package can also assist the development of specialized implementations serving either as a reference for new development or through reuse of the core C++ source which is independent of Python.
+This package can also assist the development of specialized implementations, either by serving as a reference for new development or through reuse of the core C++ source which is independent of Python.

 # Related research and software

-A variety of other discretizations and approximations of the Radon transform exist such as: a linear interpolation and filtered back-projection in
+A variety of other discretizations and approximations of the Radon transform exist, such as a linear interpolation and filtered back-projection in
 @scikit-image; the discrete Radon transform [@Beylkin1987]; a fast transform based on the pseudo-polar Fourier transform [@ACDISS2008]; and the non-uniform fast Fourier transform (NUFFT) [@GreengardLee2004; @BMK2019].
 However, the ADRT